dunglas/mercure/docs/hub/cluster.md

     MERCURE_SUBSCRIBER_JWT_KEY='!ChangeThisMercureHubJWTSecretKey!' \
     ./mercure run

-The following options can be passed as query parameters of the URL set in `transport_url`: https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING
+[Options supported by `libpq`](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) can be passed as query parameters of the URL set in `transport_url`.

 #### Kafka Transport